The Complete Disney Villains List 2025: Names and Fun Facts Too

 Prince John was purposely not given a mane because animators wanted him to seem childlike and weak next to his brother, King Richard.
 (The purpose of the lion’s mane is to protect his neck during fights).

-The villain in Disney’s 1977 film, The Rescuers, Madame Medusa runs a seedy New York City pawn shop in New York City.
+This villain from the 1977 film, The Rescuers, runs a seedy New York City pawn shop in New York City.
 She’s greedy, completely fixated on diamonds and is obsessed with getting her hands on the Devil’s Eye, the world’s biggest diamond.

 Fun Fact

 Madame Medusa’s design was partly inspired Cruella de Vil.
-Later, Madame Medusa was one of the inspirations for Ursula from The Litter Mermaid.
+Later, she was one of the inspirations for Ursula from The Little Mermaid.

-Amos Slade is the villain in Disney’s 1981 film, The Fox And The Hound.
-He’s an interesting villain because he isn’t actually evil.
+This villain from the 1981 film, The Fox And The Hound is an interesting one because he isn’t actually evil.
 He just doesn’t see hunting as a bad thing.
 While he does become obsessed with Tod the Fox, by the end of the movie he shows remorse for it after the fox saves him from a bear.

 Fun Fact